Walking football after a heart attack – Brian’s story

 If you want to really push yourself, you could register for one of our organised overseas treks:

-- Or take on the brand new 100km London to Oxford Trek?
+- Or take on a 100km London to Oxford Trek?

 - We’ve also filled our calendar with adventures in Peru, China, and around the UK.

 Choose your challenge at the BHF Walks and Treks website or call 0845 130 8663.